How to Implement English-Only Speaking Policies

 When managing a multi-cultural workforce, dealing with different languages can prove challenging for many employers.

-Although language is not a protected characteristic under the Equality Act 1998 – 2015, race discriminations claims can be raised on the grounds of nationality.
+Although language is not a protected characteristic under the Employment Equality Acts 1998 – 2015, race discrimination claims can be raised on the grounds of nationality.

-For example, in a factory where employees are operating heavy machinery, having a policy requesting all employees to speak English during working hours could help reduce the risk of accident due to language barriers.
+For example, in a factory where employees operate heavy machinery, a policy requiring all employees to speak English during working hours could help reduce the risk of accidents due to miscommunication or language barriers.

 Business effectiveness, inclusion and team coherence could also be used as a potential justification.
-A rule that requires employees to speak English in the presence of English-only speaking colleagues, customers and supervisors who manage employees work performance could be justified due to business efficiency.
+A rule that requires employees to speak English in the presence of English-speaking colleagues, customers and supervisors who manage work performance could be justified due to business and operational effectiveness.

-It’s important to note that although some companies may have objective reasons to have an English-only speaking policy, the policy should allow for employees to speak in their native language when communicating with colleagues during a break or between shifts.
+It’s important to note that while you may have objective reasons to implement an English-only speaking policy, the policy should allow for employees to speak in their native language when communicating with colleagues during a break or between shifts.
 Having a policy that strictly prohibits employees from having any casual conversations during working hours could be seen as discriminatory.

 In the case of Kacmarek & Ors v Aer Lingus, the claimants were Polish employees employed as catering assistants.
 The claimants worked together as a crew on Aer Lingus flights.
-The respondent had a long serving policy requesting the use of English during working hours.
-The respondents’ justification for the policy was inclusion, team coherence, health and safety and business effectiveness.
+Aer Lingus had a long-standing policy requiring staff to use English during working hours.
+Aer Lingus successfully defended the claim by citing inclusion, team coherence, health and safety and business effectiveness as justification for the policy.
 They also stated the complainants suffered no detriment due to the policy.
 The Adjudication Officer dismissed the claim and held the policy was objectively justified.

-In Zdzalik & Rospenda v Helsinn Birex, the respondent had a ban on speaking Polish in the workplace, this ban included chat between shifts.
-The Equality officer directed the respondent to amend their company policy to allow a degree of small talk between shifts unless other workers feel excluded.
+In Zdzalik & Rospenda v Helsinn Birex, the employer attempted to enforce a policy preventing staff from speaking Polish in the workplace.
+Importantly, this ban on Polish included break times taken between shifts.
+The Equality Officer directed the employer to amend their company policy to allow a degree of small talk between shifts unless other workers feel excluded.

-Claims of discrimination can be expensive for employers.
+A discrimination claim is an expensive risk for employers.
 Compensation of up to two years’ remuneration can be awarded to claimants for both harassment and victimisation i.e. up to a maximum of four years’ pay.
-It is important that employers have objective justification for current policies in place, or seek advice prior to implementing a new English speaking policy.
+A claim will also divert management time away from key priorities.

-If you have any questions in relation to English speaking policies in the workplace please contact our expert advice team on 01 886 0350.
+If you have any questions in relation to English-speaking policies in the workplace or any aspect of employment equality law please call one of our experts on 01 886 0350 or leave your details here and we’ll call you back.

 Book a call with a consultant